Access your Pro+ Content below.

 Meeting technical requirements for mobile health care deployments

-This article is part of the July 2012 issue of Strategies to secure personal mobile devices on health care networks
+This article is part of the Health IT issue of July 2012

 Clinicians are clamoring to use their iPads, but they must be secured.
 This tip examines eight trends in mobile device security that help keep health care data safe and secure.

 Mobile device usage policies are essential in health care organizations, where employees are using their own tablets and smartphones in the course of their workflow.

 IT departments deploying mobile health care solutions must ensure that using mobile devices in health care settings doesn't violate federal laws or compromise security.